About GuitarGuide

 What It Is

-GuitarGuide brings together chord exploration, progression building, playback, and tuning-aware workflows in one place.
+GuitarGuide brings together chord exploration, progression building, next-chord previews, playback, and tuning-aware workflows in one place.
 Instead of jumping between a chord chart, notes app, and voice memos, you can test ideas where they happen.

 Core Workflow